react-native-async-storage/async-storage/CONTRIBUTING.md

 ## Release process
-We use [Semantic Release](http://semantic-release.org) to automatically release new versions of the library when changes are merged into master.
-Using the commit message convention described above, it will detect if we need to release a patch, minor, or major version of the library.
+We use [Semantic Release](http://semantic-release.org) to automatically release new versions of the library when changes are merged into `release` branch.
+We plan to keep the `master` stable, before cutting the new versions.
+Bugs fixes take priority in release order.

 ## Reporting issues
 You can report issues on our [bug tracker](https://github.com/react-native-community/react-native-async-storage/issues).
 Please search for existing issues and follow the issue template when opening an one.